Understanding the Exam Process

 The San Francisco Civil Service Rules govern the hiring process for PCS positions.
 This formal process ensures that every candidate is given a fair opportunity through the administration of exams that assess candidates' merit.

-Applying to take a Civil Service Exam
+Applying to Take a Civil Service Exam

 So as to be in accordance with the Civil Service Rules, all applications will be reviewed in an objective and uniform manner.
 For this reason, it's important that you clearly indicate how you meet a job's minimum qualifications in your application materials.
 To be fair and equitable to all candidates, we will not hypothesize how your previous work experience may transfer over to the duties outlined in the job advertisement.